zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartValueAxisItem.md

     ?>

 ### visible
-The visibility of the axis.
+If set to true the chart will display the value axis.
+By default the value axis is visible.

 #### Returns
 `\Kendo\Dataviz\UI\ChartValueAxisItem`